Mexican Pot Roast Recipe

 - Place a large Dutch oven over medium-high heat and add oil.

-- Season the beef chuck roast with salt and pepper and cook on both sides until nicely browned, for 6-8 minutes on each side.
+- Season the beef chuck roast with salt and pepper, then cook on both sides until nicely browned, about 6-8 minutes per side.

-- Remove the beef from the pot, set aside, and add the diced onions.
+- Remove the beef from the pot, set it aside, and add the diced onions.

 - Sauté until translucent and lightly browned, about 3 to 4 minutes.